danilo-bangitjr-rlcore/cpp-ci-dev/libs/lib_sql/README.md

 - **`DynamicSchemaSqlWriter`**: This writer inspects the keys of incoming Python `dict` objects and ensures corresponding columns exist in the target database table.
 If a key does not have a matching column, it issues an `ALTER TABLE ADD COLUMN` statement.
 This is useful for development and scenarios where the data schema may evolve, but it carries performance overhead due to the continuous schema checks.
 - **`StaticSchemaSqlWriter`**: A writer for when the table schema is fixed and known ahead of time.
 It does not perform any schema inspection or modification, resulting in better performance than its dynamic counterpart.
+- **`NormalizedNarrowSqlWriter`**: A specialized writer for PostgreSQL that stores data in a normalized "narrow" format.
+It uses two tables: one for metric names (`metric_lookup`) and another for the data (`data_table`), which stores `(timestamp, metric_id, value)`.
+This design is efficient for high-volume time-series data but is specific to PostgreSQL due to its use of `ON CONFLICT DO NOTHING`.

 ## Composition Examples